rgb-archive/spec/rgb_specification_bip_style.md

 Each user will be able to check if the colored transaction he is going to pay for, obeys to the issuer's contract conditions.

 In order to increase the confidentiality against a possibile data mining attack, the fee given to the issuer are based on the K exchanged between the 2 user.
-Without knowing the K its impossible to deduct which of the 3 or more output is the one containing the fee and tagging the color of the transaction.
+Without knowing the K its impossible to infer which of the 3 (or more) outputs is the one containing the fee and tagging the color of the transaction.

-Issuer is not collecting fees of an entire path until someone redeem the asset, in that moment the issuer discover all the tagging values and can collect the fees.
+Issuer is not collecting fees of an entire path until someone redeems the asset, in that moment the issuer discover all the tagging values and can collect the fees.
 To overcome this problem issuer could define some rules to incentivize redeeming after N transactions (this would also allow to keep path not too long).

 ### Known issue